matthewmayer/more-awesome-npm-cli/docs/content/using-npm/scripts.md

 If you depend on modules that define executable scripts, like test suites, then those executables will be added to the `PATH` for executing the scripts.
-So, if your package.json has this:
+So, if your package: An Amazing Project.json has this:

 ```json
 {